Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

 \subsection{Organization of the Paper}

 In Section \ref{sec:background} we review and establish necessary facts about Sato-Tate groups and nondegeneracy.
 In Section \ref{sec:nondegeneracy}, we prove the nondegeneracy of the Jacobians of $C_{2^m}$ and $C'_{2^d+1}$.
 We achieve this for $\Jac(C_{2^m})$ in part by using the decomposition of the Jacobian given in Section \ref{sec:decomposition} and by analyzing the Hodge groups of the factors $\Jac(C'_{2^d+1})$.
 This enables us to use the techniques of \cite{EmoryGoodson2022, GoodsonCatalan} to determine generators of the Sato-Tate groups of the Jacobians of the curves $C_{2^m}$ and $C'_{2^d+1}$ in Section \ref{sec:STgroups}.
-We gave explicit examples of some of these generators and the Sato-Tate groups in the Example \ref{example:x16} and Example \ref{example:x32} above.
+We give explicit examples of some of these generators and the Sato-Tate groups in Example \ref{example:x16} and Example \ref{example:x32} above.
 In Section \ref{sec:moments}, we compute moment statistics associated to the Sato-Tate groups of the Jacobians of $C_{2^m}$ and $C'_{2^d+1}$.
-These moment statistics can be used to verify the equidistribution statement of the generalized Sato-Tate conjecture by comparing them to moment statistics obtained for the traces $a_i$ in the normalized $L$-polynomial.
+These moment statistics can be used to verify the equidistribution statement of the generalized Sato-Tate conjecture by comparing them to the moment statistics obtained for the traces $a_i$ in the normalized $L$-polynomial.
 Note that the numerical moment statistics are an approximation since one can only ever compute them up to some prime.
-It is of interest to those dealing with equidistribution statements to compare how close these two computations are.
-We compare the moments in Section \ref{sec:moments} for various values of $c$.
+It is of interest to those dealing with equidistribution statements to compare how close these two computations are, and we do this for some examples of our curves in Section \ref{sec:moments}.